realitio/parity-permissioned-puppet/README.md

 It assumes you have generated the validator keys on other systems, and copied them over manually.
 (See error message when you run setup.sh without doing this)

-If you don't have any keys, you can create them with:
+If you don't have a key, you can create it with:

 `sudo dpkg -i /modules/parity/files/parity_1.6.5_amd64.deb`